david-gallardo/ViolentRiskFactors/terms/README.md

 The following files relate to term definitions and metadata about the ERP components included in this project.

-- `erps.txt` contains a list of ERP terms and synonyms
+- `riskfactors.txt` contains a list of risk factors related to violence terms and synonyms
 - `erp_labels.txt` contains a list of labels that are used for each ERP term
 - `erps_exclude.txt` contains a list of customized exclusion terms used for each ERP term
 - `latencies.txt` contains a list of canonical latencies for each ERP term